bbauska/JS-Basics-Unlock/README.md

 3. View Output: Immediately after execution, you&#39;ll see the output (&quot;Hello, World!&quot;) displayed in the console.

-Using the console is a great way to test and debug small snippets of JavaScript code.
+<p>Using the console is a great way to test and debug small snippets of JavaScript code.</p>

-##### I .2.4 Best Practices for Writing and Organizing Your JavaScript Code
+<h3 id="ch1-2-4">1.2.4 Best Practices for Writing and Organizing Your JavaScript Code</h3>

-As you learn to write more complex JavaScript programs, it&#39;s important to follow best practices to ensure your code is readable, maintainable, and effcient:
+<p>As you learn to write more complex JavaScript programs, it&#39;s important
+to follow best practices to ensure your code is readable, maintainable, and effcient:</p>

 -   Use Meaningful Variable Names: Choose clear and descriptive names for variables and functions.